 Investing in property

 Personally, I am using Brickowner.
 Brickowner is a peer-to-peer lending organisation that invests in property via crowdfunding.
-Instead of buying a whole property, you invest into a tiny fraction of it (literally a brick).
+Instead of buying a whole property, you invest in a tiny fraction of it (literally a brick).
 The good point about Brickowner is that you can start investing with as little as £100.
 If you feel more confident, you can invest £1,000 to get a £50 bonus when using my link.
-You then simply choose one or more property and wait for your money to (hopefully) come in.

 Please bear in mind that, as with most forms of investing, you may lose money with peer-to-peer lending.
 Brickowner recommends to invest into different properties to spread the risks.
 Some properties may promise huge return, but be aware that this is usually associated with greater risk.